To see wonders, be filled with awe, and make lasting memories – these are the things we profoundly aim for when we travel.

 If there is a place of heaven on earth, it’s definitely the alps.
 It’s just beautiful.
 The mountains in this region are awe-inspiring, and the lakes here are tranquil.
 There’s nowhere on earth you can find peace of mind or feel great awe other than the alps and places alike.

 Germany, particularly Upper Bavaria, is blessed to have such a landscape.
-These places not only show us captivating sights, but they also offer us worthwhile activities which some are only experienced once in a lifetime.
+These places not only show us captivating sights, but they also offer us worthwhile activities that some only experience once in a lifetime.
 And if you are lucky, you can get life-changing experiences from your journey in nature.

 What’s great about visiting southern Germany is that these priceless experiences are easily accessed from charming, culturally rich towns in Upper Bavaria.
 It’s hitting two birds using one stone.
 For me, there is just no reason to skip these towns.

-We’ll begin the discussion to the town farthest to the southern German border:
+We’ll begin the discussion in the town farthest to the southern German border:

 Destination #5: Oberammergau

 Oberammergau is a small fairytale-alpine town in Southern Germany known to the world for its Passion Play, a legendary promise made by the villagers of Oberammergau to God.
 Though the mountains and meadows surrounding Oberammergau look blissful, the real value of visiting Oberammergau lies profoundly in the village’s character.

 Aside from passion play, another wonderful thing you can discover from Oberammergau is its centuries-old wood carving tradition.
 Together with the Passion Play and Lüftlmalerei everywhere decorating the town, the villagers’ exquisite wood sculptures formulate the unique experience only found in Oberammergau.